Are Online Medical Certificates Legal in Australia?

 What a valid online medical certificate usually includes

-From an “acceptance” standpoint, errors are a common reason certificates get questioned, so your name spelling, dates, and the document completeness matter just as much as the consultation method.
+From an acceptance standpoint, errors are a common reason certificates are questioned.
+Name spelling, dates, practitioner details and document completeness matter just as much as the consultation method.

-Clinicians can also refuse a certificate if it isn't clinically appropriate, if the requested timeframe is not supportable, or if in-person assessment is needed.
-This is normal and often indicates safer practice, not poor service.
+A practitioner may refuse a certificate if it is not clinically appropriate, if the requested timeframe is not supportable, if the information provided is incomplete or inconsistent, or if in-person assessment is needed.
+This is part of safe clinical practice.

 Do employers have to accept online medical certificates?